SergioCalde/Angularv19/README.md

 ### 02-bases Expand the bases
 - Review about Router Link and Router Link Active.
 Also review about routerLinkActiveOptions.
 - Review about angular @for
+- Review about ngClass and class.classname.
+- Review about @if @else